-202. Restrictions on protected political speech and expression violate the - 202.
-Restrictions on protected political speech and expression violate the First Amendment when they "significantly inhibit" election-related speech and association and are "not warranted by the state interests ... alleged to justify [the] restrictions."
-Buckley v.
-Am.
-Constitutional Law Found., 525 U.S. 182, 192 (1999).
-Laws that burden core political speech are subject to "exacting scrutiny" and will be upheld only if the restrictions are "narrowly tailored to serve an overriding state interest."
-McIntyre v.
-Ohio Elections Comm'n, 514 U.S. 334, 346-47 (1995). - 203.
-The Voter Registration Disclaimer infringes on Plaintiffs' First Amendment rights because it chills the protected speech and expression that occurs during voter registration activities.
+- 243. The Voter Registration Disclaimer infringes on Plaintiffs' First Amendment rights because it chills the protected speech, expression, and association that occurs during voter registration activities.
 By requiring Plaintiffs to warn voters that Plaintiffs "might not deliver" their registration forms in time to be processed, the Voter Registration Disclaimer will dissuade eligible voters from registering to vote with Plaintiffs by giving them the incorrect impression that Plaintiffs cannot be trusted to handle their registration materials.
-In fact, Plaintiffs take great care and pride in their secure and efficient collection and submission of voter registration applications in compliance with Florida law, and have been successfully doing so under the very tight deadlines that have applied in recent election cycles.

-- 204. The intent and effect of the Voter Registration Disclaimer is to diminish and impair Plaintiffs' ability to engage in protected political speech and expression by assisting eligible Floridians with voter registration. - 205.
+In fact, Plaintiffs take great care and pride in their secure and efficient collection and submission of voter registration applications in compliance with Florida law, and have been successfully doing so under the very tight deadlines that have applied in recent election cycles. - 244.
+The intent and effect of the Voter Registration Disclaimer is to diminish and impair Plaintiffs' ability to engage in protected political speech, expression and association by assisting eligible Floridians with voter registration. - 245.
 The Voter Registration Disclaimer is not warranted by any sufficiently weighty state interest.
 The State lacks any legitimate interest in sowing doubt and uncertainty among eligible Florida voters about the trustworthiness and reliability of third-party voter registration organizations like Plaintiffs.
 And any valid interest the State may have in ensuring that such organizations promptly submit voter registration materials can be accomplished by other means consistent with the U.S. Constitution, including the fines for late submission that are already part of Florida law.